Netmera Gaming Product Diaries #2: LiveOps

 Monetize your mobile game with flexible LiveOps strategies

-Previously, on Netmera Gaming Product Diaries #1, we have mentioned how you can take advantage of Netmera engagement & analytics platform for your mobile games in general.
-Today, we’ll go deeper and explore LiveOps, a relatively new concept in game marketing, and see how you can turn it into a monetization strategy for your games.
+Previously, on Netmera Gaming Product Diaries #1, we have mentioned how you can take advantage of Netmera’s engagement & analytics platform for your mobile games in general.
+Today, we’ll go deeper and explore LiveOps, a relatively new concept in-game marketing, and see how you can turn it into a monetization strategy for your games.
+Let’s get started.

 What is LiveOps and how does it work?

 The concept of “live ops”, which you probably did not even hear about a few years ago in the mobile game industry, is now one of the indispensables of game companies.

-LiveOps, abbreviation for live operations, refers to any changes, updates, or improvements made to a game without the need to release a brand new version of that game.
-So why was this needed?
+LiveOps, the abbreviation for live operations, refers to any changes, updates, or improvements made to a game without the need to release a brand-new version of that game.

-In the past, game developers were doing enough backend development to make the game work, but in the last 1-2 years, this situation has changed drastically.
+But, why was it needed in the first place?
+In the past, game developers were doing enough backend development to make the game work, but previously, in the last 1-2 years, this situation has changed drastically.
 One of the biggest reasons for this is that game developers want to make changes to the game remotely without requiring a new version as much as possible.

 There are two main reasons for such a need:

 This is one of the reasons why game developers are concerned about sending new content and features to the players as much as possible by the server.
 Thus, players can access these contents without the need for a new version.

-Secondly, each new update carries the risk of losing existing players – especially in games with multiplayer features, players must all play the game using the same version.
+Secondly, each new update carries the risk of losing existing players – especially in live games with multiplayer features, players must all play the game using the same version.
 Because all players must benefit from the new features and changes made at the same time.
 This causes you to lose some existing players.